discretize/discretize-guides/builds/elementalist/power-catalyst/index.md

 5. Swap back to <Skill name="Air Attunement"/> and cast <Skill name="Grand Finale"/>.
 6. Repeat from step 1 (the cooldowns will take a bit to recover as we are not using any other skills yet)

-This will maximize uptime of the 2 offensive buffs from Hammer 3 and make sure that you always use <Skill name="Grand Finale"/> with all 4 orbs up.
+This will maximize the uptime of the 2 offensive buffs from Hammer 3 and make sure that you always use <Skill name="Grand Finale"/> with all 4 orbs up.
 Make sure to not double-tap the skill on the first loop or you will cast <Skill name="Grand Finale"/> early losing your buffs and extra damage from sending all 4 orbs.
 In later loops, the skill will be on-cooldown so this will not be an issue.

 **Step 2: Jade Sphere and Augments**

 Now it is time to take a look at the Jade Sphere and Augments, namely <Skill name="Relentless Fire"/> and <Skill name="Shattering Ice"/>.
-These become stronger when cast near the coresponding Sphere.
-We will have enough energy to cast our Jade Sphere is Air, Fire and Water.
+These become stronger when cast near the corresponding Sphere.
+We will have enough energy to cast our Jade Sphere in Air, Fire, and Water.
 Use the Augments right after casting the corresponding Sphere.
 We will also use <Skill name="Relentless Fire"/> as a timer for counting auto-attacks in <Skill name="Earth Attunement"/> as this is our strongest auto-attack.

 1. Start in <Skill name="Air Attunement"/> and cast <Skill name="Crescent Wind"/> and <Skill id="62940"/>.
 2. Swap to <Skill name="Fire Attunement"/> and cast <Skill name="Flame Wheel"/> and <Skill id="63396"/>, followed by <Skill name="Relentless Fire"/>.
 3. Swap to <Skill name="Water Attunement"/> and cast <Skill name="Icy Coil"/> and <Skill id="62723"/>, followed by <Skill name="SHattering Ice"/>.
 4. Swap to <Skill name="Earth Attunement"/> and cast <Skill name="Rocky Loop"/>.
 Use <Skill name="Stonestrike"/> until <Skill name="Relentless Fire"/> has around 7-9 seconds cooldown left.
 5. Swap back to <Skill name="Air Attunement"/> and cast <Skill name="Grand Finale"/>.
-6. Repeat from step 1
+6. Repeat step 1

 **Step 3: Hammer Skills**